codedlinas/coordinate/README.md

 ### Platform-Specific Strategies
 - **Android**: WorkManager periodic tasks + optional foreground service
 - **iOS**: Foreground-focused with app lifecycle hooks (background fetch is unreliable on iOS)

+### Time-Based UI Auto-Refresh
+Time-relative displays like "Last 24 Hours" need to update as time passes, even without new data:
+- A `TimeTickerService` emits every 60 seconds while the app is open
+- The `timeTickerProvider` (Riverpod StreamProvider) triggers UI rebuilds
+- Dashboard watches this provider to automatically recompute time-based filters
+- Battery-friendly: only runs when app is in foreground, 60-second interval

 ## Requirements